Please write in support of S.1315 (Senator Susan Moran’s bill):

 The SSA has become a destructive organization for its mainland port towns.

-The SSA’s freight monopoly has forced a zero-sum game on Falmouth.
+The SSA’s freight monopoly has forced a zero-sum game on Barnstable, Falmouth and New Bedford.

 Mainland port towns must have more of a home rule voice to remain healthy.

-As speaking opportunities may be minimal, written testimony on the bill is likely the most significant contribution we can each make.
+As oral testimony opportunities may be minimal, written testimony on the bill is likely the most significant contribution we can each make.